 basic disk partitions, EXT and XFS file

-mount file systems, and manage swap space.
+system, mount a file system, and manage swap

 Logical volume concepts, Create and manage

-linear and mirrored logical volumes.
+linear logical volumes.

 boot process and system services

 The systemd process and runlevels.
+Control

-The GRUB2 bootloader configuration and
+configuration and security.

 Shutting down the system correctly.
+Basic

-help in a graphical environment
+help in a RedHat environment